ZivaVatra/SDAT/README.md

 * General cleanup of logic
 * Restricted output to two modes: PNG or PDF, with tagging for each
 	* The text is added as an Exif comment on PNGs
-	* The text is added using the "keywords" field on PDFs, it is also added as a comment in the PDF source code.
+	* The text is added using the "keywords" field on PDFs, it is also added as a comment in the PDF source code as an extra (this is valid according to what I've read about the PDF standard).
 * Updates to the configuration files to work with the new logic.